MTM NETWORK PARTICIPATION AGREEMENT

 2.4 Payment Rates.
 Outcomes shall compensate Vendor/MTM Center for the provision of MTM delivered to Members in accordance with the rates properly adjudicated within the Outcomes System upon claim approval.
 Under no circumstances shall Outcomes be required to compensate Vendor/MTM Center for provision of MTM to any person who is not a Member nor for any service which was not provided in accordance with Outcomes Policies and Procedures.

 2.5 Payment Cycle.
 Outcomes shall compensate Vendor/MTM Center for the provision of MTM on no less than a monthly basis.
-Payment for valid claims shall be distributed no more than forty-five (45) days following the close of each month.
-Payment will be made by Outcomes to the Vendor/MTM Center using the address information appearing as Accounting Information, as provided to Outcomes by Vendor/MTM Center, or to an authorized representative such as a Pharmacy Services Administration Organization (PSAO) who will accept payment from Outcomes and disburse to Vendor/MTM Center on Vendor/MTM Center's behalf.
+Payment for valid claims shall be distributed no more than forty-five (45) days following the end of each month.
+Payment will be made by Outcomes to the Vendor/MTM Center using the address appearing as Accounting Information, as provided to Outcomes by Vendor/MTM Center, or to an authorized representative such as a Pharmacy Services Administration Organization (PSAO) who will accept payment from Outcomes and disburse to Vendor/MTM Center on Vendor/MTM Center's behalf.
 To avoid frequent de minimis payments, Outcomes reserves the right to accumulate amounts due until a minimum threshold of fifty dollars ($50) is payable.
 Upon termination of this Agreement, Outcomes shall compensate Vendor/MTM Center for all outstanding balances without regard to de minimis thresholds herein.

 2.6 Limitations.
 Vendor/MTM Center understands and affirms that Outcomes serves as the payment processor between Client and Vendor/MTM Center for the provision of MTM and that payment for MTM to Vendor/MTM Center is expressly conditioned upon Outcomes' receipt of funds from the Client.
 In the event of Client default in payment, Outcomes and Vendor/MTM Center agree to cooperate in good faith to obtain payment in-full from Client for all services rendered.
 Vendor/MTM Center reserves the right to suspend provision of MTM to any Member for whom Client's late payment to Outcomes results in deficient payment to Vendor/MTM Center.

 2.7 Insurance.
-Outcomes shall obtain and maintain in effect a program of self-insurance or a policy of insurance from a recognized carrier for general liability coverage purposes in such coverage amounts as is deemed reasonable and customary, or as required by law.
+Outcomes shall obtain and maintain in effect a program of self-insurance or a policy of insurance from a recognized carrier in such coverage amounts as is deemed reasonable and customary, or as required by law.
 Such coverage shall include no less than the following:

 2.8 Technical Support.
-Outcomes shall maintain technical support as described in the Outcomes Policies & Procedures.
+Outcomes shall maintain technical support as described in the Outcomes Policies and Procedures.